 How to Apply

 ● Admission is only possible for Winter Semester (starting in October of the same year).
-We do not offer admission for Summer Semester.● The application period for admissions to winter semester 2020 will start on the 1st of April 2020 and will end on 15th of July 2020.
+We do not offer admission for Summer Semester.● The application period for admissions to winter semester 2020 will start on the 1st of April 2020 and will end on 20th of August 2020 (extended from 15th of July 2020 due to Corona situation).

 ● Please note that late and incomplete applications will not be considered.